Inside Super: Capital Gains Tax Planning for Australians Aged 30–55.

 Timing matters.
 Selling assets held less than 12 months means missing out on the CGT discount, resulting in a flat 15% tax.
 For instance, delaying a sale by even a few weeks to cross the 12-month mark can reduce the tax payable on the gain by a third.

-Using Personal Contributions to Offset Tax Outside Super
+Using Contributions to Offset CGT Outside Super

-Receive acknowledgement before lodging your tax return.
+• Receive acknowledgment before submitting your tax return.

 Key Points Recap